Filip Bradarić

-Filip Bradarić ([fǐlip brǎdaritɕ]; born 11 January 1992) is a Croatian professional footballer who currently plays as a defensive midfielder for the Croatia national team.
+Filip Bradarić ([fǐlip brǎdaritɕ]; born 11 January 1992) is a Croatian former professional footballer who played as a defensive midfielder.

 Club career

 Hajduk Split

 Having passed through the ranks of the Hajduk Split youth academy, Bradarić was loaned in the summer of 2011 to the Treća HNL Jug side NK Primorac 1929 for two seasons, and there he was a first-team fixture both in the third and the second tier of Croatian football.
 In the summer of 2013, he joined Hajduk's first team under the coach Igor Tudor, making his Prva HNL debut on 13 July 2013, coming in the 73rd minute of his club's 5–1 away win vs. NK Zadar for Tonći Mujan.

 Rijeka

 On 3 February 2015 Bradarić signed a 3 1/2-year deal with HNK Rijeka.
 On 5 May 2017, HNK Rijeka and Bradarić agreed to a contract extension until June 2020.